The recent years Naxos island gets more and more attention, and there is a reason for that. To be frank, there is more than one reason!!

 Alternatively, you can fly to Naxos airport through Athens (the flight lasts around 40′!).

 Personally, when I have enough time, I prefer the ferry.
 Of course, it might take longer, but I am on holiday, so I am not in a hurry!
-Also, I like enjoying the view from the ship’s deck and feel the air by the sea!
+Also, I like enjoying the view from the ship’s deck and feeling the air by the sea!

 The best platform for ferry tickets is the Ferryscanner.
 It is straightforward and user-friendly to check prices and book online tickets!